facetothefate/webpack-conf-react-scripts/README.md

 ## How to use

-Firstly follow create-react-app instruction to create your app.
+Firstly follow <a href="https://github.com/facebook/create-react-app">create-react-app</a> instruction to create your app.

-Or directly go under your project root.
+Or directly cd to your create-react-app created project root.

 Then